vik-s/quartz/content/projects/newsletter/long form/How Phased Array Antennas Work.md

 The solution to rapidly steer beams with electronic control involves the use of phased array antennas.
 The fundamental operating principle is that you can steer the beam in any direction by precisely feeding each antenna in the array with a progressively delayed version of the signal (or a phase shift).

 Let us see how this happens.
-### Steering the Beam
+### Applying Phase Shifts to Antennas

 In the article on (antenna arrays), we looked at how constructive interference sharpens the radiated beam when two antennas spaced half a wavelength apart are fed with signals of equal amplitude and phase.

 What happens if the phase of the signal fed to one of the antennas is shifted (by delaying it) compared to the other one?
-Figure 1 shows two radiated patterns from an omnidirectional antenna, one with no phase shift and the other with a 180 degree phase shift.
+Figure 1 shows two radiated patterns from an omnidirectional antenna; one with no phase shift and the other with a 180 degree phase shift.
 The wave peaks emitted by one antenna coincides with the troughs of the phase shifted antenna at any point in time.

 > Fig1